shreyakalyan06/bookly-support-agent/README.md

 # Bookly support agent

 A support agent for a fictional online bookshop.
-Python, calling the Anthropic API directly.
-The loop is hand-rolled because the brief asked for it and because it keeps the orchestration visible for review.
-In production a platform owns the loop and I own the procedures, the tools and the checks.
+It runs on Python and calls the Anthropic API directly.
+I wrote the loop by hand because the brief asked to avoid frameworks.
+In production a platform owns the loop and an engineer will own the procedures, the tools and the checks.

-Two support jobs end to end: where is my order, and I want to send this back, refund included.
+There are 2 support jobs end to end: where is my order, and I want to send this back, refund included.
 It also answers policy questions and suggests a book after declining a return.